-The increase in short term debtors of £147 million is largely due to the cross year sales of bonds of £152 million with settlement dates falling in April 2018.
+The increase in short term debtors of £145 million is largely due to the cross year sales of bonds of £152 million with settlement dates falling in April 2018.

-The cash and cash equivalents decreased by £109 million mainly as a result of the prepayment of pension liabilities of £85 million over the next two years in order to realise savings.
+The cash and cash equivalents decreased by £109 million mainly as a result of the upfront payment of pension liabilities over the next two years of £79 million in order to realise savings.
 This is also reflected in the reduction of other long term liabilities.